Content Navigation

 unused estimated tax payment vouchers, fill it in, and mail it with your payment.
 If you make more than four payments, to avoid a penalty, make sure the total of the amounts you pay during a payment period is at least as much as the amount required to be paid by the due date for that period.
 For other payment methods, see How To Pay Estimated Tax, later.

-Farmers and fishermen.
-If at least two-thirds of your gross income for 2019 or 2020 is from farming or fishing, you can do one of the following.
+Farming and fishing.
+If at least two-thirds of your gross income for 2024 or 2025 is from farming or fishing, you can do one of the following.

 Name Change